System-Genesis/build_rogd/README.md

 After creating all the objects, sends an object contains all the objects to the Create RGBE service.

-In case the record's source is Mir, also sends an array of all the record's identifiers.
+In case the record's source is Mir, the digitalIdentity is not role attachable and virtualUser type.
+Also sends an array of all the record's identifiers.

 ## Objects